nzhang/bioinfo_tools/README.md

 # Running scSplit with latest python
+The original runbook is from https://demultiplexing-doublet-detecting-docs.readthedocs.io/en/latest/scSplit.html#run-scsplit.

-This is based on the open source https://github.com/jon-xu/scSplit, whose latest update was in 2023.
+The original runbook is based on the open source https://github.com/jon-xu/scSplit, whose latest update was in 2023.
 Since then python packages were updated significantly so that the scSplit tool is not working out of the box.
-This repo is to fix some of the incompatibility issues.
+This repo is to provide a new runbook that fixes some of the incompatibility issues.

 ## Setup software dependencies
 There are two sets of software dependencies for scSplit: binary tools and python packages.